-I discovered only later to my shock that apparently John 3:16 has a footnote inserted into many Christians' Bibles.
+I discovered only later to my shock that apparently John 3:16 has a footnote inserted into most Christians' Bibles.
 It is never quoted out loud, however.
 But it is obviously no less binding dogma.
 After "world", "whosoever", and "perish" the footnote reads: "Except our enemies!".
 They must in fact yield or indeed "perish"!
-Yet, I always was told it was the "Liberals", masters of the exception clause, who played fast and loose with
+Yet, I always was told it was the "Liberals", masters of the exception clause, who played fast and loose with Scripture...

-Scripture...

 Watching Spielberg's film, with the overwhelming random slaughter and maiming, it occurred to me again that war is the most complete inversion of evangelism imaginable!
 Not good seed, but bullets and bombs are scattered with abandon, thereby utterly inverting the evangelistic mandate.
 One means "life abundant", the other delivers "death indiscriminate".
 In excess of 110 millions have been annihilated in largely Church-endorsed wars this century alone.
 I doubt if all evangelists worldwide for the entire 20th century could add up their collective catch to match that harvest of death.
-Yet, many evangelists in their work of "saving souls" have supported the unspeakable carnage.
+Yet, most evangelists in their work of "saving souls" have supported the unspeakable carnage.
 Is this not profoundly disturbing?!
 What could be more blatantly anti-Christian?
-Why has no major evangelistic voice spoken out?
+Why has no major evangelistic voice ever spoken out?

 On the contrary, many evangelists, and all military chaplains, have preached to the troops at war in hopes to see them "made right with God" since tomorrow they might die.
 But when have those same evangelists and chaplains heeded Jesus by preaching the Gospel, lest tomorrow they might kill?
-How can their converts possibly be right with God when they destroy the neighbour (I John 4)?
+How can their converts or their "converters" possibly be right with God when they destroy/endorse destruction of the neighbour (I John 4)?
 Or can "love of brother" somehow be twisted to mandate "slaughter of enemies"?
 And is such twisting the work of God or the work of the evil one ("Did God really say...
+(Gen.

-(Gen. 3:1ff?"))?
+3:1ff?"))?
 Do evangelists and chaplains know better than Jesus?
 Did not Jesus always call for death of self, never death of the other?
-Are there not two "greatest commandments", not just one?
-Is not love of God only half the Gospel?
+Are there not two "great commandments", not just one?
+Is not love of God, peace with God (Billy Graham's famous book title), only half the Gospel - and when only half, a bald-faced heresy?

 What of the Apostle Paul's declaration?: "For though we live in the world, we do not wage war as the world does.
 The weapons we fight with are not the weapons of the world.
 On the contrary, they have divine power to demolish strongholds (2 Cor 10:3-4)."
 Is war not the ultimate worldliness, a "total depravity", according to the New Testament?
 How can something so patently anti-Christian be so blessed by so many Christians throughout so many centuries?
-What kind of awesome brainwashing, what potent spell, is at work here?
+What kind of awesome brainwashing, what potent spell, what horrific deafness, is at work here?
 Dare we call it, simply, sin?

 Is it possible that on this issue we have for centuries tended to be equally blind as another group of believers to whom Jesus said?: "Why is my language not clear to you?
-[How could Jesus' language about "love of enemies" be any clearer?]
+[How could Jesus' language about "love of enemies", or that of all other New Testament witnesses, be any clearer?]
 Because you are unable to hear what I say.
 You belong to your father, the devil, and you want to carry out your father's desire.
 He was a murderer from the beginning, not holding to the truth, for there is no truth in him.
 When he lies, he speaks his native language, for he is a liar and the father of lies.
 Yet because I tell the truth, you do not believe me (John 8:43-45)!"